oreststetsiak/mint/README.md

-# scripts to configure linux after installation process
+# base config for linux mint